-The RAD funding program is diverse and has funded nearly more than 100 different assets located throughout the County.
+The RAD funding program is diverse and has funded more than 160 different assets located throughout the County.
 Demographic reports show that users of regional assets come from all over the County and region.

 Did you know?
-By the end of 2015, the local 1% sales tax, paid by residents of and visitors to Allegheny County, will have resulted in a cumulative nearly $3.2 billion investment in the region’s:
+By the end of 2019, the local 1% sales tax, paid by residents of and visitors to Allegheny County, is expected to have resulted in a cumulative more than $3.9 billion investment in the region’s:

 - Major Regional Facilities